MosesSupposes/Purescript-By-Example/text/chapter6.md

 The `Field` type class is composed from several more general _superclasses_.
 This allows us to talk abstractly about types which support some but not all of the `Field` operations.
 For example, a type of natural numbers would be closed under addition and multiplication, but not necessarily under subtraction, so that type might have an instance of the `Semiring` class (which is a superclass of `Num`), but not an instance of `Ring` or `Field`.

 Superclasses will be explained later in this chapter, but the full numeric type class hierarchy is beyond the scope of this chapter.
-The interested reader is encouraged to read the documentation for the superclasses of `Field` in `purescript-prelude`.
+The interested reader is encouraged to read the documentation for the superclasses of `Field` in `prelude`.

 ### Semigroups and Monoids